Tellusant/docs/articles-posts/income-distribution-research-proposal.md

 1. Regular goodness of fit (R²)

-2. Cross-validation with the OLVCC method
+2. Cross-validation with the LOOCV method

+3. Stepwise incremental improvement by adding each income bracket

 ### Results